Miriam Estrada-Castillo: Accomplishments

-Estrada is the author of the Ecuadorian Legislation for Minors and Family currently in force in Ecuador.
+Estrada is the author of the first Ecuadorian Legislation for Minors and Family currently in line with the International Convention of the Rights of the Child.

 Academic life

+In the academic field, Estrada is currently contributing as a full professor of international law, human rights, gender, and contemporary global citizenship at Casa Grande University and as a visiting professor at Bard College, Palestine Branch, where she teaches literature and human rights.

-In the academic field, Estrada is currently contributing as international expert with the Raoul Wallenberg Institute of Human Rights and Humanitarian Law (RWI) providing training on Human Rights to military, police, and judicial officers, lawyers and NGO's representatives in Latin America, Europe, Eastern Europe and Asia.
+As leading international expert on human rights with the Raoul Wallenberg Institute of Human Rights and Humanitarian Law (RWI) she provided training on human rights to military, police, and judicial officers, lawyers and NGO's representatives in Latin America, Europe, Africa, Eastern Europe and Asia.

 In cooperation with the RWI Programme in Turkey and the BİLGİ University, Miriam Estrada Castillo trained members of the Turkish Supreme Court of Justice, the judges of the Criminal Court, the members of the General Prosecution Services, lawyers and members of NGOs—particularly those working on women rights—in Turkey.

 Estrada was Founding Director of the First Postgraduate Specialization Course on Human Rights of the Postgraduate Institute for International Studies, Faculty of Law, and Central University of Ecuador and as its Human Rights Professor for twelve years.
 As Special Adviser to UNICEF, Estrada created the Latin American Curricula for Children Rights, adopted by the Universities of the Region.
 She has been the Founding Director of the First Human Rights Distance Learning Education Course, Director and Founder Professor of the Lecture "Human Rights and Democracy", Catholic University of Guayaquil.
 Founder Professor of the Chair "Human Rights of Women", University of Guayaquil.
 Founder Professor of the Lecture "Culture of Peace and non Violence", Faculty of Law, Universidad Central, Quito, and Professor of International Criminal Law at the same university.

 Professor In the Department of International Law(International Law and Human Rights and International Law and Settlement of Dispute)at the United Nations University For Peace, San Jose, Costa Rica.